FredHutch/EBcb/README.md

 Details: take a look into the scritps, but this procedure re-runs the build step from the Dockerfile as root in order to install/uninstall OS packages, and adjusts the uid/gid to match your deployment outside the container.

 Assumptions: /app exists, and you have already deployed the EasyBuild package into /app.

+### Adapting for Local Use
+Edit the set_env.sh file.
+Add the UID/GID that will be used to build and own software.
+Edit the APP_ROOT variable.
+APP_ROOT will control where software is installed, when the container is used in depoly mode.